aprojanos/smartgis-tutorial/docs/source/users.rst

         More options panel

-    .. note:: Only empty groups (users are not attached to the group) can be removed.
+    .. note:: Only empty groups (groups without users attached to it) can be removed.